zencart/documentation/content/user/admin/why_admin.md

 Plugin authors sometimes take shortcuts and advise users to modify this file or that one to tune the behavior of a plugin.
 Zen Cart deliberately extracted some of those customization choices and put them into an admin panel, so that storeowners can do this by themselves and not need to depend on a developer.

-*This is a tricky balance!*  Many of the same people who complain that the admin is too large and has too many options will also complain that there's no admin switch for the option _they_ want.
+*This is a tricky balance!*  Many of the same people who complain that the admin has too many menus and options will also complain that there's no admin switch for the option _they_ want.

 Although Storeowners with Superuser accounts have to live with a large admin panel, accounts for staff can be constrained to only show relevant menus.
 See [Admin Profiles](/user/admin_pages/admins/admin_profiles/) for information on using this feature.